 Background of NATP and Underpinning Research

-In 2015, Sarah Naish (founding member of the NATP), commissioned research by the University of Bristol’s Hadley Centre for Adoption and Foster Care Studies, (Dr. Heather Ottaway and Professor Julie Selwyn), to produce the first-ever national study* of Compassion Fatigue in foster carers in England, entitled “No-one told us it was going to be like this”.
+In 2015, Sarah Naish (founding member of the NATP), commissioned research by the University of Bristol’s Hadley Centre for Adoption and Foster Parent Studies, (Dr. Heather Ottaway and Professor Julie Selwyn), to produce the first-ever national study* of Compassion Fatigue in foster parents in England, entitled “No-one told us it was going to be like this”.

 Sarah commissioned the research as she had significant personal and professional experience within the sector and had become concerned that the scale of the problem was largely ignored and ending children’s placements prematurely.

-The research found that over 75% of foster carers had suffered some level of burnout.
+The research found that over 75% of foster parents had suffered some level of burnout.

 The research was presented to the central government as part of the Fostering Inquiry, and the first two pieces of evidence published related to this research.
 The research team was asked to give evidence to the Commons Select Committee.